-See good practice checklist - Searching in Appendix 'D'
+See Good Practice Checklist - Searching in Appendix 'D'

-ten evacuation planning
+fourteen evacuation planning

 As with search planning, evacuation should be part of your security plan.
-You might need to evacuate your premises because of:
+You might need to evacuate your aerodrome because of:

-- A threat received directly by your cinema or theatre. - A threat received elsewhere and passed on to you by the police. - Discovery of a suspicious item in the premises (perhaps a postal package, an unclaimed hold-all or rucksack). - Discovery of a suspicious item or vehicle outside the building. - An incident to which the police have alerted you.
+- A threat received directly at your general aviation site. - A threat received elsewhere and passed on to you by the police. - Discovery of a suspicious item on site (perhaps a postal package, an unclaimed hold-all or rucksack). - Discovery of a suspicious item or vehicle outside one of the buildings. - An incident to which the police have alerted you.